xinnyuann/termite/README.md

     └── word-topic-counts.txt
 ```

-On your terminal, run the following:
+On your terminal within termite repository, run the following:

 ```
-./termite/example-project/public_html/web.sh
+./example-project/public_html/web.sh
 ```

 4. A local webserver will launch on localhost:8888.
 Open a web browser and type ` http://localhost:8888/` to see the Termite visualization.
 You can also copy the `public_html` folder to a remote server to make it accessible on the web.